Books

 J.P.’s Wish

-wish_JPJ.P. wanted to see his New York cousins and celebrate in the Big Apple!
+J.P. wanted to see his New York cousins and celebrate in the Big Apple!
 One of his favorite things to do is sightsee at the iconic Statue of Liberty, Freedom Tower and the Empire State Building!
 New Hope’s Wishes for Kids provided airfare, accommodations and spending money to make J.P.’s wish extraordinary!
+Before he left, […]

 Beginning Again

-photo-2.JPGIt’s the first day of August–the perfect opportunity to begin blogging again.
+It’s the first day of August–the perfect opportunity to begin blogging again.
 I apologize for my absence; I have learned that regular blogging is not as easy as I thought it might be.
 Generally, I write the way I talk–way too much!
-Hence, my naive assumption that words would roll on to the page as profusely as they come off my tongue.
-Not so.
+Hence, my naive assumption that words would roll on to the page as […]